Intro

 How to find out about events in your area

-We know how important it is to be able to connect with other people who understand what it’s like to have arthritis.
-That’s why we’ve included links to information about events and activities coming up near you, so you can meet other people who really understand life with arthritis, share tips and usually have a bit of fun along the way!
+We know how important it is to be able to connect with other people who understand what it is like to have arthritis.
+That’s why we have included links to information about events and activities coming up near you, so you can meet other people who really understand life with arthritis, share tips and usually have a bit of fun along the way!

 Along the bottom of the app there are four buttons: Track, Summary, Info and Tips and In Your Area.
 To find out about events coming up in your area, tap on ‘In Your Area’, and then tap on the ‘Find Events Nearby’ button.